deciduously/hunt-the-wumpus/post.md

 }
 ```

 Unlike our top-level component, this one accepts some props - we're going to pass in the exits to the room our player is in.
 A couple of "gotchas" - take a look at the `html!` macro in the `Renderable` impl block.
 We're attaching two classes to the top-level `div` - to do so, you need to wrap them up in a tuple like shown.
-Also, if you're using an attribute in your tag, you need to include that trailing comma for the macro to work.
+Also, if you're using an attribute in your tag like `<div class="title",>`, you need to include that trailing comma for the macro to work.
 If you don't, you might end up with a very dense error message - check for these commas before panicking.
-Rust macros don't necessarily yeild themselves towards useful error info - one major drawback of the tech at this point in time.
+Rust macros tend to generate pretty opaque error info - one major drawback of the tech at this point in time.

-Also of not - we *must* provide a `Default` impl for our `Props`.
+Also of note - we *must* provide a `Default` impl for our `Props`.
 I'm just setting it to `[0, 0, 0]`.

 Let's position it within our larger app.
 First, we have to organize our component module: